Detect catfishing and fake profiles with catfish reverse image search

 Kirat believed she was in a relationship with a doctor named Bobby.
 After nine years, she discovered the person behind the account was her own cousin.
 The case became the focus of the podcast Sweet Bobby and a Netflix documentary.

-Imagine these stories never happened.
+Imagine these stories never happened

-Helps detect and avoid catfishing effortlessly.
+helps detect and avoid catfishing effortlessly

 Unsolicited contact followed by flattery to build fast trust